VintageGold/SpotifyExplore_MusicSongNames/README.md

 # MusicBrainz_Project
+Data-603 Project

-Connecting to MusicBrainz to gather metadata about music to train ML and DL models
+Connecting to MusicBrainz to gather metadata about music